 Cybersecurity is also high on the agenda for IndigoVision’s Kneen, who is concerned about the potential for back-door access to cameras: “There is quite a lot being written but I don’t think that the real risks are hitting home.”
-He poses the question if nation states invest in companies who market themselves globally are the resulting solutions really going to be secure?
+He poses the question if nation-states invest in companies who market themselves globally are the resulting solutions really going to be secure?

 Kneen cites the example of the US Embassy in Afghanistan which decided to take down cameras over such security concerns: “One of the big themes for me is can the owners of cameras trust their cameras?
 Can cameras communicate to others beyond who they are meant to be communicating with?
 You may have the stream coming to your NVR but is that the only communication to the world it is making or has it gone another route?”

-Pauline Norstrom, Managing Director at NetVu Ltd, agrees that effective cybersecurity must now be front and centre for the physical security world: “The view of this company [NetVu] is that enhanced security features should be implemented.
+Pauline Norstrom, Managing Director at NetVu Ltd, agrees that effective cybersecurity must now be front and center for the physical security world: “The view of this company [NetVu] is that enhanced security features should be implemented.
 Just having the security features there doesn’t mean that they are going to be used.
-Combined with innovations which increase the security of the network when CCTV is implemented there must be an increase in the awareness of the need to secure it.”
+Combined with innovations that increase the security of the network when CCTV is implemented there must be an increase in the awareness of the need to secure it.”

-To conclude, the message is clear that as camera vendors continue to build innovative capabilities into to new models the cybersecurity of these devices will remain an ever more critical consideration in buying decisions.
+To conclude, the message is clear that as camera vendors continue to build innovative capabilities into new models the cybersecurity of these devices will remain an ever more critical consideration in buying decisions.